Supposing we had a class of students, and all of them took a test. Now you want to use an

 int * const finger = &sloth; // a const pointer to int

-pointer to a const
+const pointer to a const object

-pointer to a const
+const pointer to a const

 object:

-double trouble = 2.0E30; const double * const stick = &trouble;Here
+const double * const stick = &trouble;

-can point only to trouble
+Here stick can point only to trouble, and stick

-and *stick
+stick and *stick are const.

 If you want to pass a string as an argument to a function, you'll have three choices for representing the string: